 Recently, some things have come to light that I have found personally disappointing.
 A few people have behaved in a self-centred way, and it puts me in an awkward situation.

-If given a choice, I always try to be kind, open, honest, respectful and co-operative with others.
-However, sometimes some people don’t play by these same rules, and the more open and honest you are, the more this information can be used against you.
+If given a choice, I always try to be kind, open, honest, respectful, and cooperative.
+However, sometimes some people don’t play by these same rules, and the more open and honest you are, the more they can use this information against you.

 These experiences have led to me doubting myself.
-I wonder if I am too trusting like some of my friends say.
-Other friends tell me that the only way to respond is by playing the game also, putting my own needs first too.
+I wonder if I am too trusting, as some of my friends say.
+Other friends tell me that the only way to respond is by playing the game and putting my own needs first.

-What should we do if someone is being unkind, and only considering their needs irrespective of the consequences that these actions have on us?
+What should we do if someone is being unkind and only considering their needs irrespective of the consequences these actions have on us?

-Game theory looks at what is the best rational approach to take in a strategic interaction between two people or groups of people.
-There are many different games, including co-operative games, where the rules and consequences can be enforced, and zero-sum games, where one person’s gain is another person’s loss.
+Game theory looks at the best rational approach to take in a strategic interaction between two people or groups of people.
+There are many different games, including cooperative games, where an official can enforce the rules and consequences, and zero-sum games, where one person’s gain is another person’s loss.